stuburger/yafl/README.md

   // The initial value of your Form.
 Once this value becomes
   // truthy your Form will initialize. initialValue?: T

   // The defaultValue is merged with initialValue on initialization
   // to replace any missing values. defaultValue?: T

   // When true, any time the initialValue prop changes your Form will be reinitialized allowReinitialize?: boolean

+  // Specify whether values that are not matched with a rendered Field, Section or Repeat
+  // should be included on submission of the form.
+Default is false. submitUnregisteredValues?: boolean

   // Specify whether your Form should remember what fields have been touched and/or
   // visited and if the submitCount should be reset to 0 when the initialValue prop changes. rememberStateOnReinitialize?: boolean

   // For convenience.
 Uses React's context API to make these values available to all
   // Field components.
   commonFieldProps?: { [key: string]: any }

   // For convenience.
-Allows you so use the "type" prop on Field
-  // components instead of the render prop or the component prop. componentTypes?: ComponentTypes<T>
+Allows you specify component dictionary to match a Fields component prop with. componentTypes?: ComponentTypes<T>

   // The function to call on form submission onSubmit?: (formValue: T) => void
 }